-Students are subject to the same rules of conduct while traveling to and from school as they are while on school grounds.
-Appropriate disciplinary actions may be taken against commuting students who violate student code of conduct rules.
+Students are subject to the same rules of conduct The District's Student Code of conduct applies to students while traveling to and from school or to and from a school activity as they are while to the same extent as if the students were on school grounds.
+Appropriate disciplinary actions may be taken against commuting students who violate the District's sStudent eCode of eConduct rules.

 The preceding paragraph also applies to student conduct while on school buses.
 Students shall be instructed in safe riding practices.
 The driver of a school bus shall not operate the school bus until every passenger is seated.
-Disciplinary measures for problems related to bus behavior shall include suspension or expulsion from school, or suspending or terminating the student's bus transportation privileges.
+In addition to other disciplinary measures provided for violations of the District's Student Code of Conduct, for problems related to bus behavior shall include suspension or expulsion from school, or suspending or terminating the student's bus transportation privileges may be suspended or terminated for violations of the Student Code of Conduct related to bus behavior.
 Transporting students to and from school who have lost their bus transportation privileges shall become the responsibility of the student's parent or legal guardian.